 Pitch your idea confidently and correctly, and you should be pushing against an open door.
 After all, your manager will be able to show their own boss they're pro-active and forward-looking, without committing the business to hire new people.

 Instead, explain to your manager that you'll take the lead and retrain existing members of staff once your own training is complete.
 If they agree, then as well as getting your training funded, you might be looking at a promotion for showing eagerness and initiative.

 Of course, ultimately there's no guarantee you'll get your company to pay for your training.
 Or maybe you're a freelancer who doesn't have that option in the first place.
 Either way, don't dismiss your dreams just for the sake of a few quid.
 Dig deep, think about what you could sacrifice in the short term for a better long term future, and shop around for companies that deliver high-quality training that won't send you into bankruptcy.

-We're big fans of Created, an online academy that offers fully remote courses in visual design and motion design, developed with and delivered by top industry professionals, at very reasonable prices.
+We're big fans of Created, an online academy that offers fully remote courses in UI Design, UX Design and Motion Design, developed with and delivered by top industry professionals, at very reasonable prices.
 They're highly flexible so that you can combine study with part-time or full-time work.
 And because their courses focus on hands-on projects, based on the creative skills that are currently in high demand, you quickly get a return on your investment.